 "Cosmo Jarvis does such a good job of packing so much humanity into that performance.
 So despite the fact that Arm is a hard character to root for, you definitely do in this film.
 It’s difficult for an actor to do very little in a scene, because it’s very exposing.
 Cosmo is able to do so much with very small gestures and the way he carries himself.
 It’s a very physical performance as well as an emotional one."

-Calm With Horses made its international premiere at Toronto International Film Festival last August, and its European premiere at the London Film Festival last month; both of which were followed by rave reviews from viewers and critics alike.
+Calm With Horses made its international premiere at Toronto International Film Festival last year, and its European premiere at the London Film Festival in February; both of which were followed by rave reviews from viewers and critics alike.

-Nick takes an educated guess at why the movie is leaving such an impression on audiences, telling us: “Cinema is about emotion and characters.
+Nick took an educated guess at why the movie left such an impression on audiences, telling us: "Cinema is about emotion and characters.
 What we tried to do was make a genre movie, a crime-thriller, that has people on the edge of their seats but also has emotion.
-I hope people are satisfied with the genre thrills that they expect in this sort of movie, but I also want them to be surprised by how emotional they find it in the end.”
+I hope people are satisfied with the genre thrills that they expect in this sort of movie, but I also want them to be surprised by how emotional they find it in the end."